 Morris is bringing the 60’s and 70’s back through a special-edition Contra Costa County Rock History boxed set.
 “What’s really fun about the renaissance of my work is I’m able to go back into broken-up, torn, shredded, even smoke-stained prints, and we have hi-res scans that I can spend time – sometimes hours – touching up, correcting them and making them perfect,” say Morris.

-The inspiration for this exhibit is primarily our Northern California summers: our golden hills, beautiful bays, flora and fauna.
+Featuring artists from the Lamorinda Arts Alliance.
+The inspiration for the exhibit is Northern California summers: our golden hills, beautiful bays, flora and fauna.
 We hope you enjoy this reminder of the beauty all around us.

 The Lamorinda Arts Alliance was founded in 1994.
-It is an organization of local artist and friends with approximately 150 members.
+It is an organization of local artists and friends with approximately 150 members.
 Our purpose is to promote art through education, service and exhibitions.

 Special thanks for the support of the California Arts Council and the California Watercolor Association.
 We are pleased to include in this exhibit several watercolors done by veterans as part of the California Watercolor Association Outreach Program.

 ABOUTFACE workshops were based on the belief that individuals have the capacity to heal themselves and improve their ability to function in civilian life.
 The workshops require self-reflection from the participating veteran.
 During the workshops veterans learned acrylic painting techniques that allowed them to express their feelings by visualizing, painting on large canvases and telling their stories.
 We hope you gain a deeper insight into the unique stories of these veterans as you experience this show.

 The Art if Living BlackThe Richmond Art Center is proud to host the only annual exhibition in the Bay Area to exclusively feature regional artists of African descent.
 In celebration of their 20th year, exhibitions will include galleries outside Richmond, including Art Passages in the County Administration Building.